isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 <p>Embark on an interactive trail that blends inclusive arts with gamified
-exploration — solve clues, complete challenges, discover artworks, and redeem an exclusive Shaping Hearts kit at on-site booths, featuring treats like Starbucks discounts and a special “Our Punggol Story” sticker pack!</p>
+exploration — solve clues, complete challenges, discover artworks, and redeem an exclusive Shaping Hearts kit at on-site booths, featuring treats like Starbucks discounts and a special “Our Punggol Story” sticker pack, brought to you in partnership with <strong>Hidden Singapore</strong>.</p>
 </td>
 </tr>
 </tbody>